 This calculation is crucial!
 In order to run a profit, a contractor or sub will need to understand the costs they have for performing each unit, as well as how many units will be necessary, in order to run a profit and maintain healthy margins.
 The latter (how many units will be required) is what variation in quantity claims are concerned with.

+Preparing a construction estimate is a complex process.
 If an estimate is too incorrect – in either direction – that variation can disrupt the calculations made for that unit price contract.
 When the prices go over or under a certain percentage of the initial estimation, either party can demand a price adjustment to avoid any significant losses or unjust enrichment.

 What are Variation in Quantity Clauses?